 Phoenix: |

-Note that in the unused dialog Gumshoe had a line, while in the final version he was replaced by Ema, but the line itself remained the same.
+Note that Gumshoe had a line in the unused dialogue, but was replaced by Ema in the final version.
+However, the line itself remained the same.

-Just a small note: there are two types of 3D Evidence dialogs: the first one engages when Phoenix is with Ema and the other when he is alone.
-Both types of dialogs occur when the player examines any evidence in 3D mode in Case 5.
-Since the player can do this anywhere and at any time during Case 5, there is no need to mention the place and, well, the time.
+Just a quick note: there are two types of 3D evidence dialogues.
+The first occurs when Phoenix is with Ema, and the second occurs when he is alone.
+Both types occur when the player examines evidence in 3D mode in the fifth episode.
+Since the player can examine evidence in 3D mode anywhere and at any time during the fifth episode, there is no need to mention the location or context.

 Phoenix: